verlok/inp-workshop/guide/10-presentation-delays.md

 Some Examples, commonly found on the web

-* An SPA site rebuilds the whole page DOM after link click, without pausing to provide an initial visual feedback.
+* An SPA site rebuilds the whole page DOM after a link is clicked, without pausing to provide initial visual feedback.
 * A search page offers complex search filters with dynamic UI, but runs expensive handlers to do so.
 * One Dark mode toggle triggers style/layout for the whole page